hoamle/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

 layout: post
 category: t
 ---
-> *Part 1b of the [Essence of Machine Learning (and Deep Learning)](/articles/16/essence-machine-deep-learning) series*
+> *Part 1b of the [Essence of Machine Learning (and Deep Learning)](/articles/16/essence-machine-deep-learning) series.
+See [course notes](/articles/16/essence-machine-deep-learning#note) for Part 1a.*

-This week introduces **high-level overview of building a Machine Learning (ML) solution** for a problem, summarized by the following diagram and demo'ed with [`scikit-learn`](http://scikit-learn.org/stable/index.html).
+This week introduces **high-level overview of building a Machine Learning (ML) solution** for a given problem, summarized by the following diagram and demo'ed with [`scikit-learn`](http://scikit-learn.org/stable/index.html).
 {% maincolumn 'assets/img/week1-2.png' '' %}

 **N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](/articles/17/machine-learning-appendix/#glossary) for a summary of the math notations.
 The MLglossary also lists common terms in ML with their synonyms or strongly related concepts.
-Because ML is an interdisplinary field, there are many different terminologies, which come from the relevant fields of research, that are actually *equivalent*." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.
+Because ML is an interdisplinary field of research, there are many different terminologies coming from repsective fields, which actually address the ***same things***." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.
 Nevertheless, always explain the math we use (or encounter) in our usual natural language if possible, so that we can imprint the **underlying intuition** and not getting lost in the technical jargons that follow.

-> *Author's comment*: Machines are born "dumb".
+> *Self-comment*: Machines are born "dumb".
 The more *we* - as human being - want more intelligent machines that can support us without much of the human's guidance, the more we need to mentor them by, at least, speaking explicitly in a language that machines can understand.
-Math is much more machine-understandable than any of our every-day natural languages are. *Lesson*: there is no escaping from math if we want to study ML further.
+Math is much more machine-understandable than any of our every-day natural languages are. *Lesson*: there is no escaping from math if we want to study ML/AI further.

 ## Case-study